-When you teach, your student will know or learn something.
-But what they experience becomes something they feel.
-That was the inspiration behind the Make A New Old Friend program, where we connect medical students with older adults for an experiential learning opportunity.
+When you teach, your student will know or learn something, but what they experience becomes something they feel.
+That was the inspiration behind Make A New Old Friend, a program developed by Schlegel Research Chair in Clinical Epidemiology, Andrew Costa, where medical students are paired with older adults for an experiential learning opportunity.

 The program is designed to provide medical students with the opportunity to make a real connection with their ‘New Old Friend’ and learn from this relationship how to work with older adults in their practice.
 The students are paired with an ‘elder mentor’ living in long-term care and they meet once a month.
 When medical students interact, connect and establish rapport with older adults, they come to understand them as people and not as patients.
 They understand their life stories, learn to be comfortable and communicate effectively with older adults.

 “The feedback we receive is amazing.
 The students enjoyed sharing stories and learning about their new old friend’s life history” says Costa.
 “The seniors told us that they were curious about medical education and felt they were making a helpful, practical and valuable contribution to future doctors.”